arsovskidario/Software-Architecture/Tactics.md

 - Introduce concurrency = use different threads to process different streams in order to achieve parallel processing
 - Bound queue sizes = if you create a cap on the queue that processes events than you can limit the computational power of your system
 - Schedule resources = if multiple components are trying to use the same resource you can schedule the use of it so everyone gets a share just not in the same time.

+# Security

+### Detect Attacks
+ - Detect intrusion  through network traffic based on known patterns of malicious behavior
+-  Detect service denial = use pattern to distinguish known profiles that had done denial-of -service attacks
+- Verify message integrity =
+-  Detect message delay (Detect a middle person in communication)= detect suspicious timing behavior, where the time it takes to deliver a message is highly variable.

+### Resist attacks
+-Identify actors = identify IP of attacker -Authenticate actors = authenticate users of the system -Authorize actors = Authorization means ensuring that an authenticated actor has the rights to access and modify either data or services.
+-Limit access = Limiting access involves controlling what and who may access which parts of a system.
+-Limit exposure = basically hide entry points of the system in order to make them secure, conceal critical resources or divide system into multiple components in order to create a better secure system.
+-Encrypt data
+-Separate entities = separate sensitive and non sensitive data -Change default settings

+### React to Attacks
+-Revoke access  = limit access to sensitive resources -Lock computer  = if multiple attempts to login to system fail lock the computer and don't allow access -Inform actors =inform operators that work with the system about an attack

+### Recover from attacks
+Using tactics from Availability to recover from Faults/Attacks.

+# Tactics for Testability
+Ensure that testing the system is easy and cost effective.
+Code reviews are used for testing before deployment.
+Recording the system fault after occurring is useful for later use in testing the system to see if it it will fail again given the same inputs.
+Creating a devoted interface that helps test our system by giving it input.
+Sandboxing the system for testing sake.

+# Tactics for Usability

+Architectural support for usability involves both allowing the user to take the ini- tiative—in circumstances such as canceling a long-running command or undoing a completed command—and aggregating data and commands.

+Use MVC pattern in order to allow your interface to be easily changed to fit the needs of the end user.
+Provide feedback to end user via messages or buttons to ensure him of the action he is trying to accomplish.
+Provide assistance to the end user when he's trying to accomplish a complex task that he doesn't know how.